165

 Especially things like the corrupted items.
 For god's sake.
 Those things make the missions harder, and you can only kill them with a special item that you need to run around and look for.
 And once you have it, its ammo is limited.

 I don't need the weapons to be glowing highlighted but for god's sake HIGHLIGHT THE CORRUPTED ITEMS AT ALL TIMES!
 So someone can run and find the graphite grinder and just run directly to the corrupted item and be rid of it.
-Instead of aimlessly running around with it, getting hurt by enemies because fighting back means dropping the item.
+Instead of aimlessly running around with it, getting hurt by enemies because fighting back means dropping the graphite grinder.

 -Movement and interactions